Woman in alleged GoFundMe scam was duped by boyfriend, homeless man, lawyer says

 Breaking News Emails

-An attorney for a New Jersey woman accused of working with a homeless man and her boyfriend of using GoFundMe and a heartwarming story for a get-rich-quick scheme said his client was unaware of the scam and was herself duped.
+An attorney for a New Jersey woman accused of working with a homeless man and her boyfriend to use GoFundMe and a heartwarming story for a get-rich-quick scheme said his client was unaware of the scam and was herself duped.

 "I’m confident that in the end the evidence will reveal that Kate had only the best intentions," said James Gerrow of his client, Kate McClure, 28.